About the Advancing Landcare Pilot Project

 Investment from successive governments in a Victorian Landcare Program has resourced many landcare networks with part-time staff, and landcare groups with project funding via competitive grant processes.
 However, investment in group capacity and capability to access, administer and manage funding, staff and projects remains a need of the sector.

-By strengthening organisational and governance capacities of groups, they will be able to effectively deliver strong biodiversity outcomes into the future and improve retention and recruitment of volunteers.
+With funding support from the RE Ross Trust, Landcare Victoria is helping to strengthen the organisational and governance capacities of groups, so they will be able to effectively deliver strong landcare outcomes and improve retention and recruitment of volunteers.

 The purpose of this project is to strengthen Landcare groups by tailoring training to their needs in a useful, dynamic, meaningful, and diverse structure utilising existing and new resources.